-In today's digitally connected world, most of the graduates require knowledge of Information and Communication Technology (ICT) in order to find a suitable occupation.
-In addition, even the graduates who have not offered Computer Science or ICT as a subject during the undergraduate studies are seeking competitive careers that demand knowledge in ICT.
-ICT exert a great influence in all subject domains and therefore, it is essential to train graduates to be competent in the area of ICT.
+Most of the graduates require knowledge of Information and Communication Technology (ICT) in order to find a suitable job.
+On the other hand, those who have not offered Computer Science as a subject during the undergraduate programme are looking for a competitive job.
+Information and communication technology exert a great influence in all subjects and therefore it is essential to train graduates for the modern world.
+ICT is one of the most innovative disciplines that can interact with any other discipline in order to develop subjects, which have areas of interaction.

-ICT is one of the most innovative and rapidly developing disciplines that can interact with any other discipline in order to develop the subject area.
-The knowledge of ICT is thus a must for undergraduate as well as postgraduate degree students and this postgraduate degree programme facilitates to gain a comprehensive knowledge in the area of ICT.
+The knowledge of ICT is a must for undergraduate as well as postgraduate degree students.
+All the enterprises (institutes, organizations, and companies) should have at least one qualified ICT personal.
+In this decade, most institutes need to develop by introducing or/and improving ICT in their curricula to suit actual demands.
+A postgraduate degree programme facilitates to gain a comprehensive knowledge of recent issues in ICT.